amarchavan8/store_sku/README.md

 # Disruption Responder

-A small multi-agent demo that reacts to supply-chain disruption events.
+A small multi-agent project for learning that reacts to supply-chain disruption events.
 When an event arrives (a supplier going down, a port closing, a demand spike, etc.), three lightweight "agents" cooperate to figure out how bad it is, what's at risk, and what to do about it.
 A markdown incident report is written for each event.

 ## How it works